owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 In the GDPR example above, we said that the consent screen should stay visible in both states of the step.
-If we want to describe a state change, we can say:
+If we want to describe a state change in the consent screen's visibility, we can say:

 ```specstrom
 gdprConsentIsVisible && next (not gdprConsentIsVisible)
 ```

-The formula describes a state transition from an visible to a hidden consent screen.
+The formula describes a state transition from a visible to a hidden consent screen.

 ### Always